Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

-for every graph $G$ with $k+1$ edges.
-One of the main results (theorem \ref{thm: nopolesonD}) proves that the pull-backs $\widetilde{\omega}_G=\pi_G^* \omega_G$ define an algebraic form in the sense of \S\ref{sect: algdiffblowup}.
-In particular, the integral \eqref{IGdefn} always converges, in stark contrast with the usual situation in quantum field theory, where Feynman integrals are often highly divergent.
+From the particular shape of the integrand \eqref{intro: omegashape}, one deduces that the integral $I_G(\omega)$ is what is known as a generalised Feynman integral (or ``Feynman period'') in quantum field theory.
+The previous theorem is in stark contrast with the usual situation for Feynman integrals, which are often highly divergent.

-\begin{example} Let $G= W_3$ be the wheel with three spokes, and let $\omega^5$ be the first non-trivial canonical form \eqref{omegacan}.
+\begin{Example} Let $G= W_3$ be the wheel with three spokes, and let $\omega^5$ be the first non-trivial canonical form \eqref{omegacan}.
 Then